JoshSinyor/JoshSinyor.github.io/_posts/2021-10-11-github-actions-and-github-pages.md

 Finally, as above I'll need to add the token to the environmental variables already listed in the workflow.

-⚠️ **We will return to PATs later on to further restrict their scope.**
+⚠️ **We will return to this PAT later on to further restrict their scope.**

 ---